KiaKiaKiaKiaKia/KiaKiaKiaKiaKia/README.md

 - DnD (I play weekly with friends!)
 - Messing around with old tech (such as old digicams and camcorders, or modding my childhood wii and DS!)

-## Contact!

-You can reach me at my email: zarakeyani@gmail.com